ctrlMarcio/feup-sope-proj/README.md

 ## Disclaimer

 This repository contains the solution proposed by the authors and might contain errors as well as lack of efficiency.

-The first release was on 10/04/2020 and a second one is expected whenever the assignment comes.